bigqio/bigq/README.md

 # bigq
-scalable messaging platform
+messaging platform in C#

 For a sample app exercising bigq, please see: https://github.com/bigqio/chat

 ## description
-bigq is a scalable messaging platform using TCP sockets and JSON (NOT AMQP by design) featuring sync, async, channel, and private communications. bigq is written in C# and made available under the MIT license.
+bigq is a messaging platform using TCP sockets (intentionally not using AMQP by design) featuring sync, async, channel, and private communications. bigq is written in C# and made available under the MIT license.

 Core use cases for bigq:
+- simple sockets wrapper - we make sockets programming easier
 - real-time messaging like chat applications
 - message distribution/publisher-subscriber using channels
 - cluster management
 - notifications and events

+## performance
+bigq is still early in development.
+While we have high aspirations on performance, it's not there yet.
+The software has excellent stability in lower throughput environments with lower rates of network change (adds, removes).
+Performance will be a focus area in the coming releases.

 ## components
 Two main components to bigq: client and server.
 The server can be run independently or instantiated within your own application.
 Clients initiate connections to the server and maintain them to avoid issues with intermediary firewalls.